This article was published in the Martinez News-Gazette on 04/22/2018 and is the twelfth part of our continuing story about Aaron Rice and his family.

 Coming up in the next part of the story, we will be exploring Dilcy’s probate which wasn’t filed until 1880.
 There are yet more exciting revelations to be divulged in our next column.

-Coming up on Saturday, May 12 is the first Alhambra Cemetery Cleanup Day and our first Potter’s Field Restoration Project workday of the year sponsored by the City of Martinez, Martinez Historical Society, E. Clampus Vitas, and SOLS.
+Coming up on Saturday, May 12 is the first Alhambra Cemetery Cleanup Day and our first Potter’s Field Restoration Project workday of the year sponsored by the City of Martinez and E. Clampus Vitas.
 The hours are 9am to 2pm, with E. Clampus Vitas providing lunch and SOLS providing refreshments.
 While there is plenty of work to do to maintain, preserve, and restore this very important outdoor museum, as the story goes, “many hands make light work”.
 Come join us and be a part of our ever growing volunteer community as a good time is had by all!
 Lastly and for good measure it’s a chance to visit the site and inspiration behind our columns.

 Judie & Joseph Palmer are two of the founding members of the Martinez Cemetery Preservation Alliance (MCPA) and the Potter’s Field Project.
 Both have a passion for discovery, history, genealogy, anthropology and archaeology.
 For more info, please visit our website MartinezCemetery.org.
 Do you have a Potter’s Field story to tell?
 We welcome any pictures or information regarding the Alhambra Pioneer Cemetery or its Potter’s Field.
 Please email us at email@example.com or call us at (925) 316-6069.

 Judie & Joseph Palmer are two of the founding members of the Martinez Cemetery Preservation Alliance (MCPA) and the Potter’s Field Project.
 Both have a passion for discovery, history, genealogy, anthropology and archaeology.